Skip to main content

 Tip

-• For Mastercard processing, we recommend tokenizing before authorizing, as Mastercard requires subsequent transactions to use the same payment method that initiated the recurring relationship.
+• For Mastercard processing, tokenize the payment method before authorizing the transaction, as Mastercard requires subsequent transactions to use the same payment method that initiated the recurring relationship.
 This requires you to provision a token and request a cryptogram for the initial transaction.
 Subsequent transactions can occur with only the Mastercard Digital Enablement Service (MDES) token.

-• When using tokens with 3-D Secure transactions, the card information should be tokenized prior to sending to the 3DS request.
+• When using tokens with 3-D Secure transactions, tokenize the card information before sending it to the 3DS request.

-The following table lists the conditional and required fields for specific card networks for card tokenization:
+The following table lists the conditional and required fields for tokenization by payment brand:

-Required and conditional fields for card tokenization by card brand
+Required and conditional fields for tokenization by payment brand

 Payment brand Required fields Conditional fields